Performing Arts Department

 Director of Performing Arts – Janine Hansen

-Our GCSE and A level examination results are exceptional and our students enjoy the creative freedom in their practical work, complimented by their rigorous theory lessons.
-We are very proud of our 100% success rate of A level students gaining access to the top Drama Schools and Universities in the country.
-As a Performing Arts Department, unique to other schools in the area, we provide our students with opportunities, classes, workshops, trips and courses in Drama, acting, Dance, Musical Theatre, design and agency work.
+Our GCSE and A level examination results are exceptional and our pupils enjoy the creative freedom in their practical work, complimented by their rigorous theory lessons.
+We are very proud of our 100% success rate of A level pupils gaining access to the top Drama Schools and Universities in the country.
+As a Performing Arts Department, unique to other schools in the area, we provide our pupils with opportunities, classes, workshops, trips and courses in Drama, acting, Dance, Musical Theatre, design and agency work.